This Green Events Guide is a tool for event planners to make their events more sustainable.

 - Offer substantial vegetarian options

-- Provide compostable cups, plates, napkins, utensils, and other service-ware
+- Provide compostable cups, plates, napkins, utensils, and other service-ware.
+See this list of acceptable items

 - Offer beverage pitchers and air pots as an alternative to bottled water/drinks and aluminum cans